How to sew on buttons

 The buttons are floating when viewed from the side.

-"Thread foot" is a tedious process, but unlike ready-made buttons, buttons that you have carefully sewed on yourself are surprisingly sturdy and will not come off in the slightest!
+“Thread foot” is a tedious process, but unlike ready-made buttons, buttons carefully sewn on by yourself are surprisingly sturdy and will not come off easily!